Contracts

 Deploy contracts from your project using the project root-level object.
 You deploy contracts using Python functions such as AccountAPI.deploy or ContractContainer.deploy.

-NOTE: You can run Ape’s deploy functions from anywhere you run Python!
+You can run Ape’s deploy functions anywhere you run Python!

 You need both an account and a contract in order to deploy a contract, as the deployment process requires a transaction to submit the contract data to the blockchain.
 To learn about accounts and how to use them, see the Accounts Guide.
 You also need the contract.
 You can access contract types from Ape’s root-level project object (e.g. project.MyContract) and their types are ContractContainer.